redhat-gpte-devopsautomation/workshop_project/README.md

-# workshop_project
-Ansible windows workshop
+# Welcome to the Ansible for Windows Automation Workshop!